Monday - Friday8:00 a.m. - 5:30 pm.

 We invite you to visit the #RememberBaldwin blog.

 Killed in the line of duty April 28, 1995, in southeast Jefferson County, Colorado Sgt.
 Mossbrucker was the first officer on scene of a shooting inside a food store where two citizens were murdered.
 The gunman fled to the parking lot, obtained a large caliber rifle from his van and waited for the first police officer to arrive.
 The suspect, Albert Petrosky, opened fire on Sgt.
 Mossbrucker from across the parking lot as the sergeant approached the store.
 The fatal bullets impacted Sgt.
 Mossbrucker through the windshield of his patrol car.
 Petrosky was sentenced to life in prison without parole.
 He was awaiting transfer to prison when he committed suicide in the Denver County Jail.

-Killed in the line of duty June 16, 1987, on Scar Top Mountain in Coal Creek Canyon, Jefferson County, Colorado
+Killed in the line of duty June 17, 1987, from an accident the previous day on Scar Top Mountain in Coal Creek Canyon, Jefferson County, Colorado

 Deputy Sheriff Miller was the observer in the Sheriff's Department helicopter when a call came in about a young man contemplating suicide on top of Scar Top Mountain in the rugged mountains of northwest Jefferson County.
 The helicopter was piloted over the rough terrain, searching for the young man when a probable down draft caused the helicopter to crash into the trees.
 Deputy Miller died as a result of the crash; the pilot survived.